Mahdi2912/Daily-Fun/daily_digest.md

 🧐 Fun Fact #2:
 383 is the cubic displacement in inches of a 350cid Small Block Chevrolet with a 400cid SBC crankshaft.

+🧐 Fun Fact #3:
+220 is the SMTP code meaning "service ready".